AngleProtocol/merkl-docs/distribute-with-merkl/create-your-campaign-from-dao.md

 ## Prerequisites

-All methods require generating the associated data for your campaigns.
+All methods require generating the associated [campaign configuration](../merkl-mechanisms/campaignConfiguration.md) and data for your campaigns.

 To retrieve the necessary campaign data and parameters, check our guides for using [Merkl Studio](./create-a-campaign.md) or [the Merkl APIs programmatically](./create-multiple-campaigns.md).
 In either case, the campaign data can be found in the campaign JSON payload you would receive when creating campaigns from a multisig.